teambit/examples-workspace-internal/README.md

 ## Local development workflow only

-bit.dev does not yet support exporting and importing of components made with the pre-release version.
+bit.dev does not yet support exporting and importing components made with the pre-release version.
 Use this project to test Bit's new local capabilities.

 ## Setup instructions